Rogue-1/HTB/Machines/Linux/Ambassador.md

 /var/lib/grafana/grafana.db
 /etc/grafana/grafana.ini
 ```
-By lookoing in grafan.ini we find the following creds.
+By looking in grafan.ini we find the following creds.

 ```
 admin